Blind Mountain

 Blind Mountain (盲山 (Máng shān)) is a 2007 Chinese film directed by Li Yang.
-(It is Li's first feature film since his 2003 debut Blind Shaft.)
-It is also known as Road Home.
+It was Li's first feature film since his 2003 debut Blind Shaft.
+The film is also known as Road Home.
+(Note: Not to be confused with Zhang Yimou's 1999 film, The Road Home.)

 Like Li's previous film, Blind Shaft, which dealt with the notoriously dangerous mining industry, Blind Mountain turns a sharply critical eye towards the issue of women being sold for marriage in China.

 Plot

 Blind Mountain follows a young woman, Bai Xuemei, in the early 1990s who is looking for work to fund her brother's education and pay off her parents' debts after they paid for her to go through college.
 After a month of fruitless searching, some people offer her a well paid job; however, this is a trick and instead they drug her and then pretend to be her family and sell her as a bride to a villager in the Qin Mountains of China's Shaanxi province.

 Trapped in the fiercely traditional village, where her documents have been taken away and she is physically restrained at times, the young woman finds her avenues of escape are blocked.
 As she searches for allies, including a boy, a school teacher and a mailman, she experiences rape by her "husband" and beatings at the hands of the villagers, her husband, and his parents.